Autonomous Quantum Processing Unit: An Autonomous Thermal Computing Machine & its Physical Limitations: Technical Results

 which will allow us to complete our proof.
 The trace distance of two pure states $\ket{\psi},\, \ket{\phi}$ simplifies to $||\ketbra{\psi}{\psi} - \ketbra{\phi}{\phi}||_1 = \sqrt{1 - |\braket{ \psi | \phi }|^2}$ and so the first contribution to Eq.~\eqref{eq:triangle} reduces to

 and so by Eq.~\eqref{eq:eps_ineq} we can bound the contribution by

 giving the desired result as a combination of Eqs.~\eqref{eq:dist_clock} and~\eqref{eq:dist_han-solo},

 a modified Solovay-Kitaev theorem.
-This shows that whilst any unitary can be approximated with an error $\varepsilon$ that scales inversely in the length $L$ of the approximation, finite thermodynamic resources introduce errors which scale with the length of the approximation.
-The Solovay-Kitaev construction gives $L = {O}\left(\log^c(1/\epsilon)\right)$ as the inverse scaling relationship and can derived from the inequality given in~\cite{Ozo09, Nielsen2010}
+This shows that whilst any unitary can be approximated with an error $\varepsilon$ that scales inversely in the length $L$ of the approximation, finite thermodynamic resources such as entropy production introduce errors which scale with the length of the approximation.
+The Solovay-Kitaev construction gives $L = {O}\left(\log^c(1/\varepsilon)\right)$ as the inverse scaling relationship and can derived from the inequality given in~\cite{Ozo09, Nielsen2010}

 where $L_0$ is the length of an initial guess approximation with error $\varepsilon_0$ from which Solovay-Kitaev algorithm starts, $c$ is a bounded constant depending on the choice of compiling algorithm but independent of the desired gate and $C$ is an error scaling constant.
 Inverting this inequality one obtains